Julie Thuy Phan

 An image showing silica and titanium dioxide.

-History of Nanotechnology The prefix, “nano” means something small, with its scaling from 1 nm-100 nm.
+History of Nanotechnology The prefix, “nano” means something small, with a scale ranging from 1 nm-100 nm.
 The establishment and proposed concept of nanotechnology was created by Richard Feyman, as previously mentioned.
-His famous novel and lecture, There’s Plenty of Room at the Bottom, depicted that we can actually manipulate molecules, atoms, and particles.
-Another famous Japanese scientist named Norio Taniguchi, was the first to do works and studies with nanotechnology: explaining processes that can pull away each individual atom and molecule.
-Years later, these fields of science inspired ideas to use these types of technology and achieve a friendly, healthy ecosystem for the world with the everyday products we use and necessities.
-Lessen deforestation uses, lower the use of fossil fuels and harmful chemicals, protect the climate, etc. That’s why, the National Technology Initative (NNI), was created amongst the political bodies to shape national science areas.
-Conclusion All in all, nanotechnology has provided substantial growth and innovative ways to improve our everyday lives.
-A way for us to modify, divide, see and touch molecules and atoms.
-To continue revolutionizing and evolving everyday products with safe hand-in-hand chemicals that are compatible with our biological system, at the same time, improve the quality of materials.
+His famous novel and lecture, "There’s Plenty of Room at the Bottom", depicted that we can actually manipulate molecules, atoms, and particles.
+Another famous Japanese scientist, Norio Taniguchi, was the first to conduct work and studies with nanotechnology, explaining processes that can pull away each individual atom and molecule.
+Years later, this field of science inspired ideasfor creating a healthier and more sustainable ecosystem with more sustainable improvements toeveryday products we use.
+These include reducing deforestation, limiting the use of fossil fuels and harmful chemicals, and protecting the climate.Therefore, the National Technology Initiative (NNI) was created by political bodies to shape national science areas and further advance these goals.
+Conclusion All in all, nanotechnology has provided substantial growth and innovative ways to improve our everyday lives as well as a way for us to modify, divide, see and touch molecules and atoms.
+It allows us to continue revolutionizing and evolving everyday products with safe hand-in-hand chemicals that are compatible with our biological systems, at the same time improving the quality of materials.
 With devices like the nanoscale, we can identify ways to make materials more durable.

 Bibliography